 After pressing a function pad, press the number pads to set the exact amount of time you want to cook.
 For example, if you press the 1, 2 and 5 pads, you have set 1 minute and 25 seconds.

 CLEAR/OFF

-Pressing the CLEAR/OFF pad cancels all microwave cooking functions.
-It does not cancel the Kitchen Timer.
+Pressing CLEAR/OFF cancels all microwave cooking functions.
+It does not clear the Kitchen Timer.